noahrubin989/Image-Captioning/README.md

 **3. Run the Script**

-* Use snippet below to run the script:
+* Use the following snippet to run the script:
   `python3 caption_images.py`

 **4. View Captions**